Online there are many recommendations for a flat belly diet that target weight loss in this incredibly important and conspicuous are of our body.

-It should be fairly obvious that on a fat burning diet we should be reducing the amount of fat intake, in particular saturated fats (because there are other “good” fats to indulge on which we’ll talk about next).
+It should be fairly obvious that on a fat burning/flat-belly/ diet we should be reducing the amount of fat intake, in particular saturated fats (because there are other “good” fats to indulge on which we’ll talk about next).

 Cutting out saturated fats is easier said than done, because store-bought foods can have hidden saturated fats laced into the recipes.
 Also, eating fried foods, especially in restaurants, are another source of cheap and unhealthy fats that weigh us down.